wes648/Westerfit.jl/README.md

 Please feel free to direct any questions about the program to westerfit@proton.me

+Currently the program breaks when doing simulations with no internal rotor.
+I'll try to fix this in the upcoming 2.0 version of westerfit

 # Quickstart

 The following is intended to be a quick reference on the input file structure & program usage.